 Here are some sights along the perimeter of the gardens:

-former Carriage Bowl), the Central Visual and Performing Arts high school, World's Fair Donut, one of the coolest, old school, soulful donut shops in town:
+, World's Fair Donuts, one of the coolest, old school, soulful donut shops in town:

 Gringo Jones, Bug Store and much, much more.